tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

    v = merge(left, right)
 ```

-The high-level structure is quite straightforward, and also naturally recursive.

 Here is a C++ implementation of mergesort.
 It uses a helper function called `slice` to get copies of the left and right part of the vector:

 ```cpp